 What Is Multi-Modal AI?

 Multi-modal AI can process and generate multiple types of content: text, images, audio, video, and sometimes code.
 A text-only model reads and writes text.
-A multi-modal model can look at an image and describe it, listen to audio and transcribe it, or generate a video from a prompt.
-It handles more than one "modality" — more than one form of input or output.
+A multi-modal model can look at an image and describe it, listen to audio and transcribe it, or generate an image from a prompt.
+It handles more than one form of input or output.

-Multi-modal models are becoming the default.
+Multi-modal models are quickly becoming the default.
 The leading frontier models (GPT-4o, Claude, Gemini) are multi-modal.
-That changes what you can build and how you choose tools.
+That changes what you can build and how you evaluate tools.

 Evolution: Text-Only to Multi-Modal

-Text-only — Early LLMs (GPT-2, GPT-3) worked with text only.
+Text-only — Early large language models (GPT-2, GPT-3) worked with text exclusively.
 No vision, no audio.

 Current Multi-Modal Models

-GPT-4o — Text, image, audio in and out.
+GPT-4o — Text, image, and audio in and out.
 Can listen, speak, and analyze images.

 Claude — Vision for image understanding.
-Can analyze diagrams, screenshots, and photos.
+Analyzes diagrams, screenshots, and photos well.

-Gemini — Native multi-modal from the start.
+Gemini — Native multi-modal from day one.
 Text, image, audio, video.

 Others — Llama, Mistral, and open models are adding vision and other modalities.
 The gap between proprietary and open is narrowing.